gardener/gardener/docs/development/process.md

   ```

   - Be aware the cherry pick script assumes you have a git remote called
-    `upstream` that points at the Gardener Github org.
+    `upstream` that points at the Gardener GitHub org.

   - You will need to run the cherry pick script separately for each patch
     release you want to cherry pick to.
 Cherry picks should be applied to all
     active release branches where the fix is applicable.

-  - When asked for your Github password, provide the created Github token
+  - When asked for your GitHub password, provide the created GitHub token
-    rather than your actual Github password.
+    rather than your actual GitHub password.
     Refer [https://github.com/github/hub/issues/2655#issuecomment-735836048](https://github.com/github/hub/issues/2655#issuecomment-735836048)

 - [cherry-pick-script](https://github.com/gardener/gardener/blob/master/hack/cherry-pick-pull.sh)